gwu-libraries/sfm-ui/docs/credentials.rst

 =================

-Accessing the APIs of social media platforms requires credentials for authentication (also knows as API keys).
+Accessing the APIs of social media platforms requires credentials for authentication (also knows as the API keys).
 Social Feed Manager supports managing those credentials.

 Most API credentials have two parts: an application credential and a user credential.
 (Flickr is the exception -- only an application credential is necessary.)